SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/metadata/metadata-article.md

 Your metadata might also describe notable time ranges, such as:

-- **Opening and Closing Credits:** Custom UIs might adjust their presentation (e.g., adding a skip button) during credits.
+- **Opening and Closing Credits:** Custom UIs might adjust their presentation (e.g. adding a skip button) during credits.
 - **Blocked Time Ranges:** Segments that should be unplayable.
 A ``Player`` automatically skips these during playback and prevents seeking into them.

 To associate time ranges with your metadata, build a ``TimeRange`` list and provide it to the ``PlayerMetadata`` via its ``PlayerMetadata/timeRanges`` parameter.